1. About lamotrigine

 - The most common side effects of lamotrigine are skin rashes and headaches.

-3. Who can and can't take lamotrigine
+3. Who can and cannot take lamotrigine

 Lamotrigine can be taken by adults, and by children aged 2 years and over.